Dirty car injectors with carbon deposits that affect engine fuel consumption

 Authoritative sources

-For the writing of this article and the technical data on the dirty injectors consumption, we relied on recognized sources in the automotive sector:
+For this article and for the technical data on injectors, combustion and engine efficiency, we relied on recognized sources in the automotive sector:

 How to avoid the problem permanently